Is Bamboo Sustainable? – A Step by Step Guide

 To make bamboo rayon most manufacturers use the so-called viscose process.
 Maybe you’ve already heard about this fabric, but if not you should definitely check out our complete guide to viscose right here.

-The viscose process contains the use of very harsh chemicals in order to extract the cellulose from the bamboo crops.
+The viscose process contains the use of very harsh chemicals in order to extract cellulose from bamboo crops.
 The chemicals used in this process are extremely harmful to the environment and the living creatures – and the use of these dangerous chemicals in the factories is harmful to the workers as well, which also has an impact on the ethical part of the process.

-The ethical perspective of the production
+The ethical perspective of bamboo production

 But that is not all.
 Not only do the harsh chemicals at the factories affect the workers, but they also pollute the air and the nearby water systems.